zhdo1983/IMP-PLAYER/README.md

-IMP-PLAYER: The Extreme ESP32-WROOM Network Audio Terminal
+IMP-PLAYER: The ESP32-WROOM Network Audio Terminal
 1. Project Overview
 IMP-PLAYER is a high-performance audio terminal based on the ESP32-WROOM-32 (No-PSRAM version).
 It is designed to push the hardware's physical limits, integrating network streaming, local playback, and complex UI interactions within a highly constrained memory environment.